saxonsa/ADBS-Minibase/README.md

 Evaluation:

-The performance of them is also not good as we are expected before the experiment, the reason is that we are using iterator model, and only able to aware a single row while processing the `getNextTuple` method, and calculating the number of tuples in a relation needed to go through all tuples which cost a lot.
+The performance of them is also not good as expected before the experiment, the reason is that we are using iterator model, and only able to aware a single row while processing the `getNextTuple` method, and calculating the number of tuples in a relation needed to go through all tuples which cost a lot.

 3. **Cost-based Scan**: Implement (Hash) index-scan and use it when it performs better than fully-table scan (Pending)